-Contents
+Table of Contents

 IMPORTANT NOTE: 2

 1. General Information

-2. Fitting The Repair Kit
+2. Fitting the Repair Kit

 3. Calibrating the Tachometer

-4. Installing The Tachometer in its Case
+4. Installing the Tachometer in its Case

 5. Installing the Tachometer in the vehicle

 6. Trouble Shooting Chart

-Fitting Instructions for Smiths RVI Type Tachometers (Early 'Gen 1' type without bullet connectors)
+Fitting Instructions for Smiths RVI Type Tachometers (later 'Gen 2' type with bullet connectors)